cltcht/Polynomial-regression/README.md

 ## Summary
 As personal project I wanted to study one "simple" mathematical problem along with differents programming languages.
+I choosed polynomial regression in order to fit a set of points.

-I choosed polynomial regression.
-I've seen online multiple gradient/machine learning based approaches which I don't like.
+I've seen online some ML based approaches which I don't like.
-It feels like "using a bulldozer to crack an egg" while you can use more elegant linear-algebra based solutions.
+It felt like "using a bulldozer to crack an egg" when one can find linear-algebra based solution which at least to me (AND in the case of "easy" fitting problems, eg. low dimension, low data volume) feels more elegant.

-I begun with Python, see /Python repo for scripts.
+I begun with Python, see `/Python` repo for scripts.
-Then I switched to C++, see /Cpp repo for scripts.
+Then I switched to C++, see `/Cpp` repo for scripts.

 Copy-pasted few graphic engine functions from [kavan010 git](https://github.com/kavan010) for C++.

-For reminders and proofs of algebra theorems used, please see [this website](https://textbooks.math.gatech.edu/ila/1553/index2.html)
+For reminders and proofs of algebra theorems used, please see [this website](https://textbooks.math.gatech.edu/ila/1553/index2.html).

 ------------------------------